-- o Your healthcare provider will do a pregnancy test before you start treatment with JEMPERLI. - You should use an effective method of birth control during your treatment and for 4 months after your last dose of JEMPERLI.
-Talk to your healthcare provider about birth control methods that you can use during this time. - o Tell your healthcare provider right away if you become pregnant or think you may be pregnant during treatment with JEMPERLI. - are breastfeeding or plan to breastfeed.
+- o Your healthcare provider will do a pregnancy test before you start treatment with JEMPERLI. - You should use effective birth control during treatment and for 4 months after your last dose of JEMPERLI.
+Talk to your healthcare provider about birth control methods that you can use during this time. - Tell your healthcare provider right away if you think you may be pregnant or if you become pregnant during treatment with JEMPERLI. - are breastfeeding or plan to breastfeed.
 It is not known if JEMPERLI passes into your breast milk.
 Do not breastfeed during treatment and for 4 months after your last dose of JEMPERLI.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-thecounter medicines, vitamins, and herbal supplements.